Do soccer players fake injuries?

 All the player needs is a slight contact to pretend to be hurt.

-This has become a trend in soccer/football and as stated earlier, this is very annoying for the fans who want a game full of skills, Fairplay, rather than seeing players rolling on the pitch every time there is a contact.
+This has become a trend in soccer/football and as stated earlier, this is very annoying for the fans who want a game full of skills, sportsmanship, and Fairplay, rather than seeing players rolling on the pitch every time there is contact.

 Why Do Soccer Players Exaggerate Their Injuries?